Artform Advisory Boards

 - Samantha Hagan – Manager of Literary Awards and Public Programming at the State Library of NSW and Member of the inaugural Stella Award Board.

-Chair: Ross Harley – Dean of UNSW Art & Design and UNSW Chair of Arts and Culture, Professor Harley is an award-winning artist, writer and educator whose career crosses the bounds of traditional and creative arts research.
+Chair: Ross Harley – Emeritus Professor and former Dean of UNSW Art & Design and UNSW Chair of Arts and Culture, Professor Harley is an award-winning artist, writer and educator whose career crosses the bounds of traditional and creative arts research.
 His video and sound work has been presented at the Pompidou Centre in Paris, New York MoMA, Ars Electronica in Austria, the Biennale of Sydney, and at the Sydney Opera House.
+Back to top

 - Jeff Khan – Artistic Director and CEO, Performance Space, with previous experience as the Artistic Director for Melbourne’s Next Wave Festival.
 Former curator in contemporary dance, experimental theatre and music, visual arts and sound.

-Chair: Kim McKay AO – Director and CEO of the Australian Museum, responsible for strategic planning and management of the nation’s first museum, including a collection of over 21 million natural science and cultural objects.
-Kim is the co-founder of Clean Up Australia and the Clean Up The World campaign, a project held in conjunction with the United Nations Environment Programme (UNEP) and which operates in over 100 countries.
-She co-created The Genographic Project for National Geographic which traces humankind’s genetic history over the past 60,000 years and is the co-author of five books.
+Chair: Kim McKay AO – Director and CEO of the Australian Museum.
+Kim is the co-founder of Clean Up Australia and the Clean Up The World campaign.
+She co-created The Genographic Project for National Geographic which traces humankind’s genetic history and is the co-author of five books.
+Back to top

 - Peter Watts AM – Former Museum Director at Historic Houses Trust of NSW (now Sydney Living Museums) with participation in the Steering Committee for the redevelopment of Walsh Bay and the redevelopment of HMAS Platypus for the Sydney Harbour Federation Trust.
 Additionally, Chair of Trustees, Museum in Victoria.